-- Do not share personal items with the ill person, such as toothbrushes, towels, bed linen, utensils or electronic devices.
+- Do not share personal and household items with the sick person, such as toothbrushes, towels, bed linen, utensils or electronic devices.

-- If at all possible, try to ensure that the ill person has a designated bedroom and bathroom.
+- If at all possible, try to ensure that the sick person has their own bedroom and bathroom.

 - If possible, people who are at higher risk of serious illness from COVID-19, as well as those who are not fully immunized, should not care for someone with COVID-19.

 - These people include elderly persons, those with chronic medical conditions (e.g., heart disease, diabetes) or compromised immune systems.

-- Maintain physical distance from the ill individual, as much as possible.
+- Maintain physical distance from the sick individual, as much as possible.

-- If you need to be within 2 metres of the ill person, wear a mask.
+- If you need to be within 2 metres of the sick person, wear a mask.

-- Wear disposable gloves when touching the ill person, their environment and soiled items or surfaces.
+- Wear disposable gloves when touching the sick person, their environment and soiled items or surfaces.
 Wash your hands after throwing out the disposable gloves.

 - Do not re-use masks or gloves.

 - Clean your hands often for at least 20 seconds, especially after contact with the ill person and after removing gloves, mask and eye protection.

 - Dry your hands with disposable paper towels.

 - If not available, use a reusable towel and replace it when it becomes wet.

 - You can also remove dirt from your hands with a wet wipe and then use an alcohol-based hand sanitizer.